sul-dlss/infrastructure-team/sdr/concepts_and_interactions.md

 * How things go in
   * a [preservation_robots](https://github.com/sul-dlss/preservation_robots/) worker takes a BagIt bag containing data and metadata for a new object version, and uses that to create a new Moab (if v1 of the object) or add a new version to an existing Moab (if v2+ of the object).
   * a preservation_robots worker will also ask preservation_catalog to queue an integrity check of the new Moab version.
 * Moabs are stored on "storage roots".
 There are currently 3 in production.
+The storage is currently implemented on a Ceph cluster exposed the the VM via NFS mounts.
   * new content goes to the latest storage root (as configured in the storage root list given to the moab-versioning gem)
   * updates to existing content go to the Moab directory on its current storage root (which may no longer be the last storage root)
   * Moabs are stored in "druid tree" paths, which are similar to pair tree paths (e.g. druid `bc123df4567` would be `bc/123/df/4567/bc123df4567`)